Syntaf/rails-minitest-action/README.md

 # rails-test-action
 A github action for running rails tests.
+Not meant to be taken seriously, just me having some fun with POROs and shell commands in Ruby

 ## Usage